Broker Resources

 Other than as required or permitted by law, Individual’s personal information will not be used for any other purpose without consent.

-Disclosure of Personal Information Outside of MCAN
+9. Disclosure of Personal Information Outside of MCAN

 MCAN has a strict policy of not disclosing personal information about Individuals, subject to the important exceptions discussed below, and in the section “Sharing Personal Information”.

-The most common reason for release of an Individual’s personal information is that the Individual has given consent.
+The most common reason for the release of an Individual’s personal information is that the Individual has given consent.
 We will not release an Individual’s personal information without consent unless we are permitted or required to do so pursuant to applicable laws.

-We also may be authorized or required by law to release personal information, such as pursuant to a court order, or we may need to protect our assets, or the public’s interest.
+We may also be authorized or required by law to release personal information, such as pursuant to a court order, or we may need to protect our assets, or the public’s interest.
 For example, we may release personal information about an Individual to legal authorities in cases of criminal activity, or for the detection and prevention of fraud.
 If we release information for any of the reasons described in this paragraph, we shall keep a record of what, when, why, and to whom such information was released.

 We do not keep a record of why an Individual’s personal information is disclosed to third parties for routine purposes, such as reporting to Canada Customs and Revenue Agency (T5, T4 and other reports) and reporting to third parties when cheques are returned NSF for insufficient funds.